 The idea for IntelliAD was born out of Ifeyinwa’s aspiration to help provide solutions to global environmental challenges.

-She won a place on our Climate-KIC Accelerator programme in summer 2017.
+She took part in Climatelaunchpad - the world's biggest green ideas competition - in 2016 and went on to win a place on our Climate-KIC Accelerator programme in summer 2017.
 Since then, she’s made great strides in developing her idea into a commercially-viable low carbon business.

 In September 2017 IntelliDigest was selected for the Innovation Showcase at the national summit Venturefest Scotland.
 The event presented Scotland’s most creative companies inventing groundbreaking products and services.